Welcome back to my playground, Lexual folx!

 - Don’t yuck someone else’s yum!
 Just because someone might be into something you’re not, does not give you the right to judge them!
 Live and let live.

 - Never assume someone’s gender.
-If you don’t know, then you can respectfully ask them, “what are your preferred pronouns?”
+If you don’t know, then you can volunteer your own pronouns and then respectfully ask them, “what are your pronouns?”

 - Support the LGBTQIA community by buying from queer shops, employing queer-identified people, and speaking up if you hear people making insensitive comments about someone’s gender and/or sexuality.